Sundial Bridge in Redding, California

 Redding is large enough to have distinct neighborhoods, each with its own character:

-Downtown & River Area
+Downtown & Lake Redding

 West Redding